 When I powered it on the second time, It smelled burned, smoke was coming out and shortcut noises.
 One of the capacitors had “exploded”.
 I replaced all the capacitors on the main-board to prevent this for happening again.

 I then replaced all the old RAM chips and inserted sockets for the new ones.
 Still black screen.
-I measured to check if it was break in any traces surrounding the RAM chips then, could’n not find any broken traces.
-Much later, after a lot of replacing chips and testing at my own with no luck, I got help from a friend.
-He came to my job-office one day, we had the assembler source code to the built in system ROM (TIKI-Monitor), and he had the equipment and the expertise I’m missing.
+I measured to check if it was break in any traces surrounding the RAM chips then, couldn’t not find any broken traces.
+Found out later it was a broken trace that was ro blaim, should have checked this better.

-Upgrade 2017: Installed an hard disk controller “emulator”.
-This card uses an SD memory card for emulating two 8 MB hard disks.
-The card was designed by Frank Fugledal and manufactured by Kjell Sundby in 2017.
-It uses a modern micro controller and is designed to function similar to the original card that was an official option or upgrade while the computers was in production.
-It fits in one of the internal expansion slots, and is supported by the computers original ROM version 2.03W (W=Winchester).
-Frank Fugledal also improved upon the TIKI emulator for Windows to support the hard disk images used by the card, this makes it easy to transfer software from a modern PC.
+It fits in one of the internal expansion slots, and it’s supported by the computers original ROM version 2.03W (W=Winchester).
+Frank Fugledal also improved upon a TIKI emulator for Windows to support the hard disk images used by the card, this makes it easy to transfer software from a modern PC.

 I found an 5.25″ bay front plate that looks very similar to the ones originally used in TIKI 100’s with hard drive.
 I removed the drive LED on the controller card and wired the LED on the front plate instead, worked as planned.
 After at tips, I also changed two resistors on the controller, that made it more compatible with all sorts of SD cards.

-Links: Documentation, software and a TIKI-100 emulator (www.djupdal.org) GOTEK floppy emulator and HDD controller for TIKI-100 (www.sundby.com) The first and only TIKI-100 "scene demo" ever made (youtube.com)
+Links: Documentation, software and a TIKI-100 emulator (www.djupdal.org) GOTEK floppy emulator and HDD controller for TIKI-100 (www.sundby.com) The first TIKI-100 "scene demo" ever made (youtube.com)